klm-lab/inputs/README.md

 });
 ```

 `match` key works the same in a little different way.
-Instead of only copy validation, it makes sure that inputs share the same validation and the same value.<br>
+Instead of only coping validation, it makes sure that inputs share the same validation and the same value.<br>
 It is very useful for example password validation.
 ```js
 const [inputState,setInputState] = useInputs({